Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Again – Pinterest is a great place for inspiration for DIY crafts.

-24. Puzzle race
+24. Puzzle Race

 Grab a few 100 pieces of puzzles, set a timer, and see who finishes first.
 This is a great way to challenge your kids this summer.

-25. Summer journaling
+25. Summer Journaling

 Summer journaling is a great way to continue fostering your kid’s writing and articulation fluency.
 If summer journaling seems too far fetch for them.
 Maybe consider helping them create a summer scrapbook.